IkerGutierrez1/People_Occupancy/Readme.md

 [Añadir una sección en la que presentas las distintas fórmulas, idem que en el paper, pero añadiendo el nombre exacto de las funciones y sus datos de entrada y salida]

+In the script there are functions to perform four different smoothing methods, all of them perform some operation with the values inside a time interval around the point:

+- max_estimation <- function(df, temporal_window, columns_of_interest), the point is smoothed out to the maximum value of the interval. df is the dataframe with data, temporal window is the length of the interval (It is centered around the point, it spans from t-temporal_window/2 to t+temporal_window/2). columns_of_interest is a list with the names of the columns to be smoothed.
+It returns a dataframe with the original columns and new columns ending in _estimation for all the columns in columns_of_interest.
 ## Repository structure

 [INDICARLO DE FORMA MÁS ORDENADA